-The Settlement & Integration program seeks to reach recent immigrants, newcomers, and refugees in Edmonton and bridge the gaps they have experienced to settlement and integration in the city.
+The Settlement, Integration and Employment Supports program seeks to reach recent immigrants, newcomers, and refugees in Edmonton and bridge the gaps they have experienced to settlement and integration in the city.

 Our Settlement and Integration services supports newcomers to successfully transition into life in Canada.

 Our Goal: To work with newcomers, community organizations and mainstream institutions to offer a holistic two way approach to address settlement and integration needs.